Sober Living: Developing and Maintaining a Sober Lifestyle

 It’s imperative that people in early recovery identify which people in one’s life are supportive of bettering one’s self and which are not.
 Being surrounded by the right or wrong people can make or break recovery.
 Positive relationships can help individuals find meaning, purpose, and contentment, and are often a powerful source of emotional support.
 Sober living also means living in accordance with one’s responsibilities to others, treating them with respect, honoring commitments, and putting the work into making healthy, supportive relationships last.

-Bay Area Sober Services’ Sober Living Safe Houses are designed to provide the ideal environment in which to live a sober life.
+The Hauz Sober Living is designed to provide the ideal environment in which to live a sober life.
 We offer many amenities and services, such as a gym membership, yoga and meditation classes, dietary guidance, and beautiful group and individual rooms in San Francisco’s Inner Sunset neighborhood.
-With 12-Step and other recovery meeting groups nearby, our Sober Living Safe Houses are peaceful, luxurious homes perfect for anyone seeking to maintain sobriety, develop and practice new life skills, and live a better, fulfilling life of purpose.
+With 12-Step and other recovery meeting groups nearby, The Hauz Sober Living is peaceful, luxurious homes perfect for anyone seeking to maintain sobriety, develop and practice new life skills, and live a better, fulfilling life of purpose.

 [1] https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3788822/